ali-awwad/donations-manager/README.md

  - clone the project

+ - cd into the application

  - run `composer install`

- - `touch .env` and configure your .env with the right database name / user / password
+ - `cp .env.example .env` and configure your .env with the right database name / user / password

- - for demo , you can create a `database.sqlite` and use it
+ - Database must be MySQL

  - run `php artisan key:generate`